Dealing with a breakthrough seizure? Here’s what you need to know

 • Being tired

-Having poor sleep is another major reason people have breakthrough seizures.
-Being very tired can affect your brain’s activity - see our article on sleep to learn more.
+Having poor sleep is another major reason people have breakthrough seizures, according to the same study - this was mentioned by over a third of people.
+Being very tired can affect your brain’s activity - read this article on sleep to learn more.

 • Stress

-If you’re feeling anxious and stressed, then this could also make it more likely you’ll have a breakthrough seizure.
-Stress affects how your brain works, and could trigger a seizure.
-Read our article on stress management for more information.
+If you’re feeling anxious and stressed, then this could also make it more likely you may have a breakthrough seizure.
+Again, the study found that over one third of people said this was a cause of their breakthrough seizures.
+Stress affects how people’s brains work, and could trigger a seizure.
+Read this article on stress management for more information.

 • Drug interactions

 Many different medications and drugs (including alcohol and caffeine) can affect your brain activity or the levels of anti-epilepsy medication in your bloodstream.
-That can then make them less effective, and mean you have a breakthrough seizure.
-Read our article on drug interactions here
+That can then make them less effective, and mean people may have a breakthrough seizure, according to research.
+Read our article on drug interactions here.

 • Your personal treatment history

-Research shows that people who took longer to get diagnosed or who took longer to find a suitable epilepsy treatment, are more likely to have breakthrough seizures.
+Research suggests that people who took longer to get diagnosed or who took longer to find a suitable epilepsy treatment, may be more likely to have breakthrough seizures.

-If you have a high fever or some kind of head injury while you’re seizure free, this could also trigger a breakthrough seizure.
+If you have a high fever while you’re seizure free, this could also trigger a breakthrough seizure.
+Having an infection is reportedly the most common cause of breakthrough seizures among children, per one study.

-While these are some of the more common causes of breakthrough seizures, we often don’t know why they happen.
+While these are believed to be some of the more common causes of breakthrough seizures, doctors often don’t know why they happen.

 Triggers: 7 seizure triggers to be aware of

-Once you’ve recovered from your breakthrough seizure, the most important thing to do is to schedule an appointment with your epilepsy specialist.
-They can do an examination and try to figure out the cause.
-Everyone’s different, but they might recommend the following kinds of things:
+After having a breakthrough seizure, it’s important to schedule an appointment with your physician.
+They may want to do an examination and try to figure out the cause.
+Everyone’s different, but the doctor might recommend the following kinds of things:

-• Finding new ways to remember your medication - you can use Epsy to set up med reminders and to log when you’ve taken a medication
+• Finding new ways to help you remember to take medication - you can use the Epsy app to set up reminders and to log when you’ve taken a medication

-• Lifestyle changes could also be part of the solution - finding ways to manage stress, reduce alcohol consumption and sleeping better can all help
+• Lifestyle changes could also be part of the solution - finding ways to manage stress, reduce alcohol consumption and sleeping better may help

 Having a breakthrough seizure can be really distressing - you might feel like you’ve gone ‘back to square one’.
-This is totally understandable, but remember that statistics show that most people return to seizure freedom quite soon after having a breakthrough seizure.
+This is totally understandable, but statistics show that many people can return to extended periods of seizure freedom after having a breakthrough seizure.

-Your doctor can provide advice for your situation, but by recording any events in Epsy, setting med reminders, and considering some simple lifestyle changes, there’s a good chance you can get back in control fast.
+Your doctor can provide advice for your situation.
+By recording any events in the Epsy app, setting reminders, and discussing simple lifestyle changes with your doctor, you may feel more confident going forward.

 Share article